manuelesimi/DispatcherSuite/README.md

 * publish messages to any topic
 * register for notifications for messages on selected topics
 * for each message received, trigger one or more actions
-* generic and configurable with respect to the topics and actions
+* generic and configurable with respect to topics and actions

 ## Documentation